indygreg/PyOxidizer/docs/status.rst

 partially supported.

-Building C extensions to be embedded in the produced binary works for Linux and macOS.
-It isn't yet implemented on Windows.
+Building C extensions to be embedded in the produced binary works for Windows, Linux, and macOS.

 Support for installing extension modules in app-relative paths is not yet implemented.